kaldi-asr/kaldi/egs/aishell2/README.txt

 * university department / education institute info
 * only for non-commercial research / education use

-After comfirmation, AISHELL-foundation will covers all fees (including the corpus, hard-disk cost etc)
+AISHELL-foundation covers all data distribution fees (including the corpus, hard-disk cost etc)

 Data re-distribution inside your university department is OK for convenience.
 However, users are not supposed to re-distribute AISHELL-2 to other universities or education institutes.